RustFisher/Watcher/README.md

 Android Wifi p2p

+We can not do everything via only one socket.
+So we only send image.

-Now we can send msg from client to group owner.
+Client can send a PNG to group owner.

+### TODO
+* Upgrade protocol.
+* Client send any image to group owner.
-And we can send msg from group owner to client.
+* Group owner can send any image to client.